Renovations to make Bowman Gray Stadium more fan-friendly will begin early next month

 A small sliver of a silver lining will take place early next month at Bowman Gray Stadium.

-Ben Rowe, the assistant city manager, says work will begin as soon as the city council approves the first phase of the upgrade this month.
+Ben Rowe, the assistant city manager, says work will begin as soon as City Council, which announced the renovation plan in November 2018, approves the first phase of the upgrade this month.

 The first wave of construction will be upgrading all bathrooms and concession stands.
 More women’s bathrooms will be added, Rowe said.